wazo-platform/wazo-doc/source/upgrade/upgrade_notes.rst

   of being a simple e-mail address list, it is now a list of objects containing both the e-mail address and a label.

+* The ``xivo-aastra-2.6.0.2019`` phone provisioning plugin has been removed.
+The decision was made after it was discovered that the firmware was nowhere to be found.
+If you still want to use it, it is in the ``archive`` phone plugin repository.

 Consult the  `20.03 Roadmap <https://wazo-dev.atlassian.net/secure/ReleaseNote.jspa?projectId=10011&version=10069>`_ for more information.